-We may not be able to upgrade our hardware and software technology infrastructure quickly enough to effectively meet demand for our services.
+We may not be able to upgrade our hardware and software technology infrastructure quickly enough to effectively meet demand for our services or our operations needs.

-We must continue to obtain reasonably priced, commercially available hardware and operating software as well as continue to enhance our software to accommodate the increased use of our platform and increased courseware in our library.
+We must continue to obtain reasonably priced, commercially available hardware and operating software as well as continue to enhance our software and systems to accommodate the increased use of our platform, the increased courseware and content in our library, and the resulting increase in operational demands on our business.
 Decisions about hardware and software enhancements are based in part on estimated forecasts of the growth in demand for our services.
 This growth in demand for our services is difficult to forecast and the potential audience for our services is widespread and dynamic.
 If we are unable to increase the data storage and processing capacity of our systems at least as fast as the growth in demand, our customers may encounter delays or disruptions in their service.
 Unscheduled downtime could harm our business and also could discourage current and potential customers from using or continuing to use our services and reduce future revenue.
+If we are unable to acquire, update, or enhance our technology infrastructure and systems quickly enough to effectively meet increased operational demands on our business, that may also have a material adverse effect on our financial condition.